dmitryvinn/dvinnik.dev/src/data/events/2019/devfest-mn/index.md

 category: 'event'
 cover: './cover.jpg'
 title: 'DevFestMN'
-description: 'Web conference organized by the Google Developer Group: Twin Cities'
+description: 'Web conference organized by the Google Developer Group: Twin Cities.
+Each DevFest event is crafted by its local organizers to fit the needs and interests of its local developer community.'
 date: '2019-02-02'
 tags: ['testing']
 published: true